EKPiper/miami-airbnb-pricing-analysis/data/README.md

 ## Notes
 - Raw data is unmodified
-- Cleaned data was processed using SQL
+- Cleaned data was modified in Google Sheets